Skip to contents

 rxode2 event tables

-• The compartment data item (cmt) can be a string/factor with compartment names
+• The compartment data item (cmt) can be a string/factor with compartment names.

 • You may turn off a compartment with a negative compartment number or "-cmt" where cmt is the compartment name.

-• An additional column, dur can specify the duration of infusions;
+• An additional column dur can specify the duration of infusions:

-• Similarly, when specifying rate/amt for an infusion, the bioavailability will change the infusion duration since rate/amt are fixed in the input data.
+• Similarly, when specifying rate/amt for an infusion, bioavailability changes will alter the infusion duration since rate/amt are fixed.

 • Some infrequent NONMEM columns are not supported: pcmt, call.